Kathakali: Styles: Sampradayam

 Kathakali has lineages or distinctive schools of play interpretation and dance performance called Sampradayam.
-These developed in part because of the Gurukul system of its transmission from one generation to the next.
-By the 19th-century, many such styles were in vogue in Malayalam speaking communities of South India, of which two major styles have crystallized and survived into the modern age.
+These developed in part because of the gurukula system of transmission from one generation to the next.
+By the 19th-century, many such styles were in vogue in Kerala, of which two major styles have crystallized and survived into the modern age.

 The Kidangoor style is one of the two, that developed in Travancore, and it is strongly influenced by Kutiyattam, while also drawing elements of Ramanattam and Kalladikkotan.
 It is traditionally attributed to Nalanunni, under the patronage of Utram Tirunal Maharaja (1815-1861).

 The Kalluvazhi style is second of the two, which developed in Palakkad (Olappamanna Mana) in central Kerala, and it is a synthesis of the older Kaplingadan and Kalladikkotan performance arts.
 It is traditionally attributed to Unniri Panikkar, in a Brahmin household (~1850), and became the dominant style established in Kerala Kalamandalam – a school of performance arts.